pivotal-cf/docs-pks/_k8s-profiles-uses.hbs.md

           }
       ],
     ```
-    Where:

-    * `PLUGINS-LIST` is one of the following:
+    Where `PLUGINS-LIST` is one of the following:

       * The string `"ResourceQuota"`.
       * A comma-delimited string list of validated plugins that includes `ResourceQuota`.

 For more information, see [ResourceQuota](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#resourcequota) in the Kubernetes documentation.